Brian J. Ford: Other positions

-2012 aquatic dinosaur hypothesis
+Aquatic dinosaur hypothesis

 In the April 2012 issue of Laboratory News, Ford put forward the idea that all large dinosaurs were aquatic, arguing that they were too large and heavy to be land animals.
-Recent oxygen isotope analysis and taphonomic changes show clear evidence for a semi-aquatic lifestyle, however only for the Spinosaurus, so far no sauropod or ornithischian has been shown to be semi-aquatic.
+In 2018, Too Big To Walk: The New Science of Dinosaurs, a book authored by Ford and published by William Collins (an imprint of HarperCollins), was released expounding on this hypothesis.